dapr/docs/daprdocs/content/en/operations/support/support-preview-features.md

   In the example above, streams are used for HTTP service invocation if `ServiceInvocationStreaming` is applied to the configuration of "app A" and its Dapr sidecar, regardless of whether the feature flag is enabled for "app B" and its sidecar.
 - When `ServiceInvocationStreaming` is enabled, you should make sure that all services your app invokes using Dapr ("app B") are updated to Dapr 1.10, even if `ServiceInvocationStreaming` is not enabled for those sidecars.
   Invoking an app using Dapr 1.9 or older is still possible, but those calls may fail if you have applied a Dapr Resiliency policy with retries enabled.

+> Full support for streaming for HTTP service invocation will be completed in a future Dapr version.